STIXProject/specifications/README.md

 This repository contains a DRAFT UML data model for STIX 1.1.1, together with accompanying specification documentation.
 This effort is to lay the foundation for future work and describes only the *current* state of the language.

 When the final specification is completed, it will be updated to describe STIX version 1.2.
-Because STIX version 1.2 is under development, it would be premature to try to capture any changes it will include.

 ### Data Models